CFS: Cognitive Flexibility Scale

 Copyright and Usage Responsibility: Check that you have the proper rights and permissions to use this assessment tool in your research.
 This may include purchasing appropriate licenses, obtaining permissions from authors/copyright holders, or ensuring your usage falls within fair use guidelines.

-The Cognitive Flexibility Scale is available for research use with proper attribution to the original authors.
+The Cognitive Flexibility Scale was published in full in the original journal article and is free for research use with proper attribution to the original authors.
+No commercial licensor was identified during verification.

 Proper Attribution: When using or referencing this scale, cite the original development: